BurntSushi/termcolor/README.md

   support for Unicode categories (e.g., `\p{Sc}` to match currency symbols or `\p{Lu}` to match any uppercase letter).
 (Fancier regexes will never be supported.)
-* `ripgrep` doesn't yet support searching compressed files.
-(Likely to be supported in the future.)
 * `ripgrep` doesn't have multiline search.
 (Unlikely to ever be supported.)

-In other words, if you like fancy regexes, searching compressed files or multiline search, then `ripgrep` may not quite meet your needs (yet).
+In other words, if you like fancy regexes or multiline search, then `ripgrep` may not quite meet your needs (yet).

 ### Feature comparison